bwkimmel/scala-units/README.md

 Limitations:

-  - ''!include'' directives are not followed.
+  - Only unit and prefix definitions are read.
+Directives, like !include, !locale, etc, are ignored.
   - Non-linear units (i.e., function definitions) are not supported.
   - Addition and subtraction is not supported